Bowling Green Curling Club

 ARTICLE IV: MEETINGS

-B. SEMI-ANNUAL MEETING: A semi-annual meeting of the Club shall be held during the fall of each year at a time and place to be designated by the President.
+B. SEMI-ANNUAL MEETING: A semi-annual meeting of the Club shall be held during the fall of each year at a time and place to be designated by the Board.
 At the semi-annual meeting, previous minutes will be read, treasurer and committee chairs will provide updates in their respective areas and old/new business will be discussed, and may elect officers to fill vacancies occurring since the annual meeting.
 Those persons eligible to vote at such semi-annual meetings shall be the members of the Club as set forth in Article III herein, who have signified their interest in continuing their membership for the ensuing year.

 C. SPECIAL MEETINGS: Special meetings of the membership of the Club may be called as follows:

 1. By the President, or in his or her absence, the Vice-President.